Delve into The Globe’s rich and colourful past and find out why this historic inn was Robert Burns’ favourite howff.

 Experience the rare opportunity to visit the rooms where Robert Burns lived and loved and get an intimate glimpse into his life and legacy.

-Tours are available Tuesday to Saturday at 11am and 3pm (Pre-booking only).
+Tours are available Tuesday to Saturday at 4pm (Pre-booking only).

 They last approximately 45 minutes and cost £5 per person.
 Please pre-book at least 24 hours beforehand.
 We look forward to seeing you soon.